SeohyunNam/MDCite/README.md

 normalization, entity resolution, semantic enrichment, ontology construction, and knowledge graph generation.

-This repository accompanies the IDCite **Scientific Data** paper and contains all code required to reproduce citation harvesting, metadata collection, citation-event construction, semantic citation enrichment, entity resolution, ontology-ready knowledge graph generation, and technical validation of the
+This repository accompanies the IDCite Data Descriptor manuscript submitted to Scientific Data. and It contains all code required to reproduce citation harvesting, metadata collection, citation-event construction, semantic citation enrichment, entity resolution, ontology-ready knowledge graph generation, and technical validation of the